 How Four Repositories of Eighteenth-Century Works Select for Gender

 Book history worries about what is lost in a shift to digital books often focus on qualitative, subtle, subjective features of the books themselves: the feel or colour of the paper, and so on.
-Often, digital facsimiles occlude even very unsubtle information which would be obvious to anyone handling a book in person, such as its length or size.
-But another form of absence is the book which still sits on its shelf, but undigitized, now worlds apart from its shelf-neighbour which is available digitally.
-Concerns about uneven digitization, too, are often voiced, though usually in general terms.
+[I deleted this sentence because although interesting, it seems distracting to me].
+But another form of absence is the undigitized, now worlds apart from a shelf-neighbour which is available digitally.
+Concerns about uneven digitization are often voiced, though usually in general terms.
 It seems obvious that there must be systemic absences, but the precise scope and nature of those absences are equally obviously, difficult to define.
 These absences seem more probable, and more inscrutable, when there are financial/corporate motivations behind the scanning of books, as in the case of Google Books.
 Google Books is a veil which I have not yet been able to pierce, but it remains so corporate that it is of very little relevance in eighteenth-century studies.
 More relevant are ESTC, ECCO, HathiTrust, and TCP.
 Here’s how many works each one has in the 1790s.
 The TCP thus contains an almost negligible 1% of the titles listed in the ESTC.
 These four resources cannot have identical holdings, because of their radically different sizes.
 How different are they?
 And what is different about them?

 Katherine Bode has called for digital histories of literary systems.
 The system I examine is eighteenth-century studies.
-This is thus a history of the book database, rather than a history of the book, but with an 18thC lens.
+This is thus a history of the book database, rather than a history of the book [nice], but with an 18thC lens.
+[First name?]
 Underwood discusses glancingly how, in practice, digital repositories are the foundation of corpus building.
 Underwood has begun with saying some stuff about sampling.
 Underwood’s comments about sampling react to Franco Moretti.
 Franco Moretti famously posed digital methodologies as a solution to the “great unread” of literary history, with distant reading offering a way to finally fully account for the masses of works which ended up on the cutting room floor in the slaughterhouse of literature.
 This has also been tied to questions about canons, especially since Moretti linked this move to the idea of a ‘world literature.’
 But Guillory has already shown us that the canon is not a real list, it is an imagined whole evoked by the partial manifestation of the syllabus.
 A corpus or a database is not limited the way a syllabus is.
 The link between canonical representation and digital literary studies is not the database finally offering a capacious enough canon that it can now be ‘opened’ all the way — ie a technological solution allowing literary history to achieve full representation.
-Instead, doing a history of the book database reveals that the prior for representation is always deferred.
+Instead, doing a history of the book database reveals that the prior for representation is always deferred [I feel like many people have talked about this; Foucualt, famously].
 Despite the suggestion of completion/wholeness of each individual resource, comparing them to each other immediately reveals that each is only able to represent, and attempt to be representative of, an imagined larger, prior whole.